 The Prime Minister of India pays homage at the India Gate memorial, and observes a two-minute silence in the memory of soldiers who lay down their lives for their country's freedom, and observes a two-minute silence in the memory of soldiers who lay down their lives for their country's freedom.

 The parade sees the august presence of the President of India, Prime Minister of India and some high-ranking officials.
 As a custom, dignitaries of other countries are officially invited as the guest of honor for the Republic Day celebrations.
 Japanese Prime Minister Shinzo Abe graced the occasion in 2014.
 Barack Obama, President of United States of America was the chief guest for 2015 Republic Day celebrations in Delhi.
 In 2016, French President Francois Hollande was the chief guest at Republic Day parade in New Delhi.
-In current year, Abu Dhabi Prince HH Sheikh Mohamed bin Zayed Al Nahyan will be Republic Day 2017 Chief Guest
+In last year, Abu Dhabi Prince HH Sheikh Mohamed bin Zayed Al Nahyan was Chief Guest at Republic Day.

 The parade starts from Raisina Hills near Rashtrapati Bhawan and goes past India Gate to the historic Mughal monument of Red Fort.
 The parade is led by the Army, Navy and Air Force.
 The regiments of the Indian Army, the Navy, and Airforce gloriously march past in their imposing uniforms.
 The President of India takes the salute.
 Para-military forces of India, contingents of BSF, NCC, Home Guards also participate in the parade.